 Atheists are people who do not believe there is a god.
 Atheists are people who, with evidence of a god, would believe.
 It has nothing the fuck at all to do with anything else.
 There is no hatred involved in atheism, although some atheists are hateful.
-Just like some christians are hateful, some jews are hateful and some muslims are hateful.
-Hateful people exist in all groups, be them nations, religions, races, sexualities or genders.
+Just like some Christians are hateful, some Jews are hateful and some Muslims are hateful.
+Hateful people exist in all groups, be they nations, religions, races, sexualities or genders.
 That does not make the group as a whole a hateful group.
 Has Jesus not taught you this yet?

-Then there’s Noah!
+Then there’s Noah, the movie!
 There’s a massive shit storm swirling over the steeples of every church in the world, declaring Noah to be a waste of the praying man’s time because it was done by an atheist and it does not stick to the Bible.